-DRAFT PROGRAMME (as of 25/03/2019) Bridge over troubled water - consumer protection in the digital sphere Multi-stakeholder forum hosted by TACD 04 June 2019 Pew Charitable Trusts 901 E St NW, 10th floor Washington, DC 20004, USA 08.00 Registration and coffee 08.50 Introductory plenary Showcasing 20 years of the TACD network, challenges and achievements by its EU and US Chairs.
-09.20 The case for privacy/data protection laws in the US Revelations that companies like Cambridge Analytica have been able to exploit personal data of millions of Facebook users to influence votes, as well as huge data breaches by Experian and others, has created increased momentum for a data protection law in the US in the year following the coming into force of the GDPR - spurred also by the passing of the privacy law in California.
+DRAFT PROGRAMME (as of 08/03/2019) Bridge over troubled water - consumer protection in the digital sphere Multi-stakeholder forum hosted by TACD 04 June 2019 Pew Charitable Trusts 901 E St NW, 10th floor Washington, DC 20004, USA 08.00 Registration and coffee 08.50 Introductory plenary Showcasing 20 years of the TACD network, challenges and achievements by its EU and US Chairs.
+09.20 The case for privacy/data protection laws in the US There has been an increased momentum for a data protection law in the US in the year following the coming into force of the GDPR - spurred also by the passing of the privacy law in California.
 All the big technology companies have publicly accepted the need for federal legislation, while putting in motion their resources to influence the formulation of such legislation.
-This session will focus on what U.S. legislation should entail, how best to enforce it and what happens in other US States.
-10:40 Privacy for all: consumers take action Exposing the Cayla doll who spies on its owners, setting standards for privacy protection in "smart" appliances, or taking legal actions to ensure rights are respected, consumer and privacy groups on both sides of the Atlantic have been researching the business practices of mining and using personal data, and demonstrating clearly why strong laws are needed This session will showcase the innovative work by a number of TACD member organisations on both sides of the Atlantic.
+This session will focus specifically on promoting legislation in the US, how best to achieve this, what should be its key provisions, how best to enforce it and what happens in other US States.
+10:40 Privacy for all: showcasing research evidence and enforcement actions In their campaigns for the introduction and enforcement of strong data protection laws, consumer and privacy groups on both sides of the Atlantic have been researching the business practices of mining and using personal data, demonstrating clearly why strong laws are needed.
+Many of these groups are also actively engaged in enforcement actions.
+This "speed-dating" session will showcase latest research and findings from a number of TACD member organisations on both sides of the Atlantic.
 11.15 Coffee break 11.30 Breakout sessions 1.
-Digital trade: are consumer rights at risk?
-76 countries have launched the largest e-commerce negotiations of the years to come.
+Digital trade: seeing consumer rights differently 76 countries have launched the largest e-commerce negotiations of the years to come.
 The US and EU are part of them.
 At the same time the EU and the US are engaged in bilateral trade discussions.
-Are we going to finally see an outcome where consumers benefit and protections
+Are we going to finally see an outcome where consumers benefit and protections are prioritised?
+How can such trade negotiations be ambitious for consumers?
+The session will brainstorm on how to do things differently this time round.